GLF Schools

 Intent

 To develop skills and critical thinking within art.
-Our aim is to broaden the students conceptions of how art is created, to move away from traditional expectations of art, opening their opportunities to explore and develop through the different media and thematic response.
+Our aim is to broaden the students conceptions of how art is created, to move away from traditional expectations of art, opening their opportunities to explore and develop through different media and thematic response.

 VIDEO: Is Art just pencil and paint?